-Key objectives relevant to the Review of the Adopted Local Plan & IIA Key targets and indicators relevant to the Review of the Adopted Local Plan and IIA Commentary (how the IIA Framework should incorporate the documents' requirements) This includes: encouraging people to live well promoting health and activity reducing social isolation making Chelmsford a happier place to live, work and play 4.
-Connected Chelmsford This means: bringing people together empowering local people working in partnership to build community capacity, stronger communities and to secure investment in the city Chelmsford City Council (2022) Housing Strategy Sets out priorities relating to: Increasing the supply of affordable homes with a focus on larger units Increasing the supply of affordable homes from the existing housing stock Achieving a better balance of tenures Support for landlords and tenants in the private rented sector Enable the right supply of specialist and supported accommodation Reduce energy consumption Monitoring and Working with Partners The Local Plan is identified as a key document in delivering the strategy through identifying the current and future need for homes in Chelmsford and policies that will help provide affordable homes and specialist housing and its delivery through strategic allocations and development management process.
+Key objectives relevant to the Review of the Adopted Local Plan & IIA Key targets and indicators relevant to the Review of the Adopted Local Plan and IIA Commentary (how the IIA Framework should incorporate the documents' requirements) This includes: of the Adopted Local Flan and IIA incorporate the documents requirements) Chelmsford City Council (2022) Housing Strategy Sets out priorities relating to: Increasing the supply of affordable homes with a focus on larger units Increasing the supply of affordable homes from the existing housing stock Achieving a better balance of tenures Support for landlords and tenants in the private rented sector Enable the right supply of specialist and supported accommodation Reduce energy consumption Monitoring and Working with Partners The Local Plan is identified as a key document in delivering the strategy through identifying the current and future need for homes in Chelmsford and policies that will help provide affordable homes and specialist housing and its delivery through strategic allocations and development management process.
 The IIA Framework needs to reflect the Housing Strategy priorities through the identification of measures such as the delivery of affordable housing.
-Chelmsford City Council (2020) Climate and Ecological Emergency Action Plan Following the declaration by the Council of a Climate and Ecological Emergency on 16 July 2019, the Action Plan is aimed at: reducing carbon emissions lowering energy consumption reducing waste and pollution improving air quality greening Chelmsford increasing biodiversity encouraging more sustainable travel choices The numerous specific actions cover all areas of the Council's delivery remit.
+Chelmsford City Council (2020) Climate and Ecological Emergency Action Plan Following the declaration by the Council of a Climate and Ecological Emergency on 16 July 2019, the Action Plan is aimed at: • reducing carbon emissions • lowering energy consumption • reducing waste and pollution • improving air quality • greening Chelmsford • increasing biodiversity • encouraging more sustainable travel choices The numerous specific actions cover all areas of the Council's delivery remit.
 Various targets and actions ranging across the Council's delivery remit, including energy efficiency measures and environmental enhancement.
 The Review of the Adopted Local Plan will play an important role in delivering the Action Plan and the IIA Framework should reflect the established priorities.